-The Anatomy Section is responsible for teaching undergraduate- and postgraduate macroscopical and microscopical anatomy to veterinary science and nursing students.
-The undergraduate teaching programme includes the Electron Microscope Unit canine anatomy in the VAP 300 module presented to the BSc (VetBiol) III students and comparative anatomy of equine, ruminants, porcine, birds and fish in the VCA 400 module presented to the BVSc I students.
-MSc and PhD programmes in veterinary anatomy are presented in the department.
+The Anatomy Section is responsible for teaching undergraduate- and postgraduate macroscopical and microscopical anatomy to Veterinary Science and nursing students.
+The undergraduate teaching programme includes the VCA200 and VPH200 modules, presented to the BVSc II students, comparative anatomy of the canine, equine, ruminants and birds.
+MSc and PhD programmes in Veterinary Anatomy are presented in the department.
 Various postgraduate anatomy courses are also presented to students registered for the specialist MMedVet degree.

 The Physiology Section

-Research areas are focused upon metabolic adaptation of indigenous sheep and goats, water and electrolyte balance in sheep, and certain facets of nanotechnology.
+Research areas are focused on metabolic adaptation of indigenous sheep and goats, water and electrolyte balance in sheep and nanotechnology.

 We focus on the following:

 (ii) Cell surface receptors that regulate angiogenesis

 The Electron Microscope Unit provides a quality diagnostic service, research support and training in all aspects of electron microscopy to the veterinary community.

 Our focus areas include blood cell morphology, organ morphology and sperm morphology of various animal species, animal virus and parasitic identification, ultrastructural pathology and surface topographical studies.